Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Methodology

 with zero mean and a positive definite covariance matrix $\errorCovariance$.
-The covariance matrix is a function of the minimum error standard deviation $\minErrorStddev$, the relative error standard deviation $\relativeErrorStddev$ and the observed stresses and is defined as
+The covariance matrix is a function of the minimum error standard deviation $\minErrorStddev$, the relative error standard deviation $\relativeErrorStddev$ and the stresses.
+It is defined as

 where $\observedPGeneralTrueSquared$ are the element-wise squares of the true stresses, $\vec{1} \elm{\numData}$ is a vector of ones, and $\operatorname{max}$ is the operator which selects the element-wise maximum of the two passed vectors.
 Thus, the data model simplifies to $\observedPGeneral \approx \observedPGeneralTrue + \errorTerm$.
-We are aware that our assumptions about the error model might not fully reflect reality since, in particular, the variability term is generally neither Gaussian nor additive.
+We are aware that our assumptions about the error model might not fully reflect reality, since, in particular, the variability term is generally neither Gaussian nor additive.
 However, we expect that the datasets we use in our numerical tests contain the averaged stress measurements for several samples.
 Since the error contribution of each sample is lower on average, we can model the error contributions more roughly, and the effects of our simplified data model are limited.
 Ultimately, since the numerical tests did not reveal any problems with our assumptions, we consider these assumptions reasonable for the model discovery task presented in this work.

 As the \ac{GP} corresponds to a multivariate Gaussian distribution and the assumptions on the noise defined in \cref{eq:gp_error_model} and \cref{eq:gp_error_model_covariance} also lead to a Gaussian likelihood, there exists a closed form for the logarithmic marginal likelihood which yields